oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 see [Obtain images from the Oracle Container Registry](#obtain-images-from-the-oracle-container-registry).

 As another example,
-if the Docker image is located in a local docker cache, then you can get an inventory of the cache by calling `docker images`, you can save the image to a tar file `docker save -o myimage.tar myimagerepo:myimagetag`, and finally copy the tar file to each node and call `docker load -o myimage.tar` on each node.
+if the Docker image is located in a local Docker cache, then you can get an inventory of the cache by calling `docker images`, you can save the image to a tar file `docker save -o myimage.tar myimagerepo:myimagetag`, and finally copy the tar file to each node and call `docker load -o myimage.tar` on each node.